metafizzy/metafizzy.co/_posts/2016/2016-10-12-bongohive-chat.md

 ---
 title: BongoHive chat
-description: I was recently invited by BongoHive to chat about Metafizzy on their Slack channel.
+blurb: I was recently invited by BongoHive to chat about Metafizzy on their Slack channel.
 ---

 I was recently invited by Silumesii Maboshe of [BongoHive](http://bongohive.co.zm/) to chat about Metafizzy on their Slack channel.
 BongoHive is a entreprenurial community based in Zambia.
 The African start-up scene seems like a distant realm, one I'm hardly familar with, but jumping on a Slack brings it as close as any other community.
 Below is an edited transcript of the chat session.